 With GDPR going into effect, there are new responsibilities for business owners.
 Penalties and fees have been outlined in excruciating detail.
-Data breaches are particularly feared by feared by many companies.
+Data breaches are particularly feared by many companies.
 Horror stories such as what occurred recently at Morrison’s have businesses running to beef up their security systems and educate their employees about what to do to avoid such events.

 GDPR Fines and Penalties